HELENA RIVER PARK AND FARMERS MARKET

 Drive downtown to the Helena River Park for stunning views of the Mississippi River and egrets if you’re lucky.
 During the Civil War, the Gunboat Tyler was stationed here on the bank of the Mississippi.

-If it’s a Saturday, head to the corner of Walnut and Rightor Streets to check out the Helena Farmers Market (June-September).
+If it’s a the first or third Saturday of the month, head to 100 block of Cherry Street (across from the Main Stage) the corner to check out the Helena Farmers Market (June-September).
 Chat with local vendors and patrons, while snacking on a fresh peach or a homemade biscuit.

 DOWNTOWN CHERRY ST.

 If the weather is nice, park on one end of the street for a relaxed stroll through the historic downtown.
-Be sure to stop and shop at the many downtown boutiques including: Handworks, Gracious Living, Gist Music, Cotton & Kudzu, and Delta Gypsy.
-Many of the shops carry items unique to Helena and the Delta area.
+Be sure to stop and shop at the downtown boutiques including Handworks and Bella, or the gift shop at the Delta Cultural Center.
+You will find items unique to Helena and the Delta area.

 Wander through the two downtown parks, Thad Kelly Courtyard and Court Square Park.
 Thad Kelly is a charming pocket park created in the footprint of a fallen building.
 Panels in the park examine recruiting in Helena, the formation of the 54th and 57th United States Colored Infantry regiments and why Freedmen chose to serve in the Union army.
 Court Square Park features a reproduction cannon with an exhibit interpreting Phillips County’s Confederate soldiers and a bronze statue representing a student at Southland College, a Quaker school opened to educate African-American children orphaned by the war.